Moving to South Korea?

-Visa Requirements for South KoreaiStockphoto
+Visa Requirements for South Korea

-Types of Visa
+Types of Visas

 South Korea offers different visa types for expats who visit the country to work or do business.
 The duration of your stay and your type of employment usually determines which kind of visa you need to apply for.
 The most common ones are:

-- Temporary Employment (C 4)
+- Temporary Employment (C-4)

-- Foreign Language Teaching (E 2)
+- Foreign Language Teaching (E-2)

-- Temporary Journalism (C 1)
+- Temporary Journalism (C-1)

 Once you have received your visa, you have to enter the country within the following 90 days.
 After this period of time, your visa expires and you have to go through the application process once again.

-If you plan on taking up gainful employment, you probably need a temporary employment visa (C4).
+If you plan on taking up gainful employment, you probably need a temporary employment visa (C-4).
 Ask your future employer to assist you with the application process.
 If you are going to work for a multinational company, they may even handle the visa application for you.

 However, if you are taking care of the details on your own, you should get in touch with the South Korean embassy or consulate nearest to you.
 Expats usually apply by submitting the following documents:

-- A completed application document
+- a completed application document

-- One passport-size photo
+- one passport-sized photo

-- A valid passport
+- a valid passport

-- An employment contract
+- an employment contract

-- A copy of your Korean employer’s certificate of registration
+- a copy of your Korean employer’s certificate of registration

-- A recommendation of employment by the responsible Korean minister or another document which attests the necessity of your employment
+- a recommendation of employment by the responsible Korean minister or another document which attests the necessity of your employment

-- Proof of payment of fees
+- proof of payment of fees

 Keep in mind though that the exact application requirements depend on the visa type you will apply for.
 Your employment visa is only valid for the time and place of your employment.
-This means that, with the expiration of your contract your visa is not valid anymore and you have to leave South Korea within two weeks.
+This means that with the expiration of your contract your visa is not valid anymore and you have to leave South Korea within two weeks.
 Of course, you can try to secure a new job.
 In that case, you have to contact the Immigration Office for a new visa.

 No matter which type of visa you apply for, it will fall in one of three categories in terms of fees:

-- Multiple-entry visa (80 US$ or equivalent)
+- double-entry visa (70 USD or equivalent)

 Even after you have successfully applied for an employment visa, there is still more red tape to deal with.
 Are you planning to stay in South Korea for more than 90 days?
 In that case, you need to apply for an Alien Registration Certificate.
 Contact the Immigration Office in Seoul or one of the branch offices and turn in the following documents:

-- Valid passport
+- a valid passport

 Once you’ve done so, you will receive a foreign registration card which is valid for one year.
 Please remember that, with every change of your visa status and every move, you are required to go through the registration process again.